 Each department will have discretion to decide whether any part of the student’s Academic Practice and Support record should be mentioned if a request is received (particularly from another University or a professional body) for an academic reference for a Lancaster graduate, or whether to report any part of such record to professional bodies.

 Any Lancaster graduate, who subsequently registers for any further studies at Lancaster, shall begin those studies with a clear record of Academic Practice and Support for equity of treatment with other postgraduate students from elsewhere.

 MALPRACTICE IN UNDERGRADUATE AND POSTGRADUATE EXAMINATIONS AND COURSEWORK

 These regulations also form Appendix two of the Examination Regulations of the University and the appendix to Ordinance 7.

 Latest RTP News

-Information about the RTP for 2014-15 is being added to these pages as and when it becomes available.
-Registration is now open, and must be done on the RTP registration form.
+Information about the RTP for 2015-16 is being added to these pages as and when it becomes available.
+Registration will open in September 2015 and must be done on the RTP registration form.

 || Home | Who's who? | Research Training | News and Events | Resources ||